BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 6. Dynamic data access

 Users sometimes prefer to access data in a flexible way, e.g. application programming interface (API) access.
-If data can be accessed through other methods, clear instructions on how to do that should be made clear.
+If data can be accessed through other methods, clear instructions on how to do that should be provided.

 ### 7. File selection for partial downloads